howilearnstatistics/howilearnstatistics.github.io/_posts/2019-1-31-Boston-housing-dataset.md

 Multiple R-squared:  0.5601,	Adjusted R-squared:  0.5589
 F-statistic:   480 on 1 and 377 DF,  p-value: < 2.2e-16
 ```
-Looks like rsme of our model is 6.273 on the training set, but that is not what we care about, what we care about is the rsme of our model on the test set:
+Looks like root mean squared error (rmse) of our model is 6.273 on the training set, but that is not what we care about, what we care about is the rsme of our model on the test set:
 ```R
 > require(Metrics)
 > evaluate<-predict(lm.fit, test)